OSH Answers Fact Sheets

 When working with aerial conveyors:

-- Make sure that guards are in place to protect people working below from falling objects.
+- Make sure that guards and protection plates are in place to protect people working below from falling objects.

 When working with bucket conveyors: